.jpg)

 Rapid Access Counselling

-CFSPA delivers single-session-format Rapid Access Counselling in partnership with Family Service Saskatchewan.
-The service is for everyone and offers a conversation with a professional counsellor that could help you identify solutions, and build on your existing strengths.
 Though it is single-session-format, needs/complexity often require several sessions.
-Referrals to other counseling may also be provided if requested or for personal fit.
-Rapid Access Counselling is a province-wide initiative with numerous counselors throughout the province all available to you through virtual and in-person counseling.
+Referrals to other counselling can be provided if requested, or for personal fit.
+Rapid Access Counselling is a province-wide initiative with numerous counselors throughout the province all available to you through video, telephone and in-person counselling.

 You can also visit the website: www.counsellingconnectsask.ca